jwiedeman/NeuralDojo/market_NN_plus_ultra/task_tracker.md

 - [x] Auto-generate documentation from `FeatureRegistry.describe()` into Markdown.
 - [x] Add alternative data connectors (on-chain metrics, macro calendars) into the registry.
 (See `market_nn_plus_ultra.data.alternative_data` and regression coverage in `tests/test_alternative_data.py`.)
 - [ ] Document signal coverage expansion that pairs alternative data with technical indicators for long-horizon experiments. — Status: Drafting outline that captures cross-asset feature view requirements from the implementation plan.
+  - Notes (2024-02-25): Outline will now cross-reference schema enforcement progress so the documentation includes validation guarantees and benchmark expectations highlighted in the optimisation log.
 - [x] Surface dependency errors with structured logging for experiment reproducibility.
 (PR TBD)
 - [x] Seed registry with higher-moment statistics and spectral energy factors.